logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-explore.md

 ### Logs View

-Explore mode is the equivalent of Kibana Discover, only for metrics.
+Explore mode is the equivalent of Open Search Dashboards Discover, only for metrics.

 ![Explore in Logs view](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana-explore/grafana-explore-logs-revamp.png)